ianstormtaylor/slate/docs/reference/slate/change.md

 `deferNormalizing(fn: Function) => Change`

-This method calls the provided `customChange` function with the current instance of the `Change` object as the first argument.
-Normalization is deferred while `customChange` is executing, but will be run after `customChange` completes.
+This method calls the provided function with the current instance of the `Change` object as the first argument.
+Normalization is deferred while the fuction is executing, but will be run immediately after it completes.

 This method can be used to allow a sequence of change operations that should not be interrupted by normalization.
 For example: